Certainty Driven Consistency Loss on Multi-Teacher Networks for Semi-Supervised Learning: Experiments

 \section{Experiments}

+We show the experimental results on three widely adopted image classification benchmark datasets: SVHN~\cite{netzer2011reading}, CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning}.
+The Street View House Numbers (SVHN) includes 32 $\times$ 32 RGB images of real-world house numbers (0~9), and the task is to classify the centermost digit.
+It consists of 73,257 training images and 26,032 test images.
+The CIFAR-10 consists of 32 $\times$ 32 natural images from 10 classes such as airplanes, cats, and dogs.
+It contains 50,000 training images and 10,000 test images.
+The CIFAR-100 dataset consists of 50,000 training images and 10,000 test images from 100 more fine-grained object classes.

-We show the experimental results on three widely adopted image classification benchmark datasets: SVHN, CIFAR-10 and CIFAR-100.
-Following the standard semi-supervised classification protocol~\cite{rasmus2015semi,salimans2016improved,laine2016temporal,tarvainen2017mean,luo2018smooth}, we randomly sample 1000, 4000 and 10000 labels for SVHN, CIFAR-10 and CIFAR-100, respectively, with the remaining 72257, 46000, 40000 images as unlabeled training data.
-The results are averaged over 10 runs with different seeds for data splits.
-Main results are presented in Tab.~\ref{tab:svhn_cifar10_cifar100}.
-The accuracy of existing methods are all taken from existing literature, except those marked with * that are based on our implementation.
-We will make our code publicly available.
+Following the standard semi-supervised classification protocol~\cite{rasmus2015semi,salimans2016improved,laine2016temporal,tarvainen2017mean,luo2018smooth}, we randomly sample 1000, 4000 and 10000 labels for SVHN, CIFAR-10 and CIFAR-100, respectively, with the remaining 72257, 46000, 40000 training images as unlabeled training data.
+The results are averaged over 5 runs with different seeds for data splits.

-\paragraph{Implementation Details} We adopt the same 10-layers CNN architecture as~\cite{laine2016temporal,tarvainen2017mean}, which contains 9 convolutional layers, 1 fully connected (fc) layer, and 2 dropout layers.
-Following the previous works~\cite{laine2016temporal,tarvainen2017mean}, we use translation augmentation on SVHN and standard augmentation on CIFAR-10 and CIFAR-100.
-For CIFAR-100, we add one fc layer with dropout before the classifier to have three dropout layers in total for better estimating the uncertainty with predictive variance(PV).
-We run 10 times dropout during training to measure uncertainty, which we find is sufficient for our purpose of estimating uncertainty.
-In Filtering CCL, we set $k=8e$, and $P_{max}(e)=1-\frac{0.4e}{210}$.
-In Temperature CCL, $T_{max}$ ramps down with $T_b=20, T_k=10, T_s=1$, and then after epoch 100, the speed slows down with $T_b=10, T_k=9, T_s=3$.

-\paragraph{Comparison with State-of-the-art Methods} In general, both of our Filtering CCL and Temperature CCL perform better, and our combined Filtering and Temperature method (FT-CCL) shows the best performance.
-On CIFAR-10, our method sets new state-of-the-art results, especially when labels are fewer.
-Our FT-CCL outperforms the previous best Deep label propagation~\cite{2019dlp} by a margin of 1.61\% (16.93-15.32), and 1.55\% (13.22-11.67) when using 1000 and 2000 labels respectively.
-On CIFAR-100, which is a more challenging dataset with 100 number of classes, our FT-CLL with 3 teachers achieves a comparable performance (34.58) with the state-of-the-art method MA-DNN~\cite{Chen2018ECCV} (34.51).
-On SVHN, which is a relatively easy and saturated dataset, our combined FT-CCL achieves a comparable error rate (3.78) with the state-of-the-art.

-\paragraph{Decoupled Multi-Teachers} As shown in Tab.~\ref{tab:svhn_cifar10_cifar100}, our FT-CCL with 3 teachers sets new state-of-the-art results on CIFAR-10 4000 labels and CIFAR-100.
-It further boosts the performance of FT-CCL by margins of 0.84\% (10.47-9.63) and 0.58\% (35.16-34.58) on CIFAR-10 with 4000 labels and CIFAR-100, respectively.
-For fair comparision, we do not ensemble the multiple teacher models.
-Instead, we only report the average performances of these models.
-Fig.~\ref{fig:multi_converg} shows the test accuracy of our FT-CCL with 2 teachers using our circle-shape framework.
-These results demonstrate that our decoupled multi-view teachers provide additional complementary information for recognizing an object.